Skopelitis/My-first-data-project/README.md

 # Sales Performance Analysis

 ## Overview
-A beginner-friendly data analysis project using Python, Pandas, and Matplotlib.
+A data analysis project using Python, Pandas, and Matplotlib.

 ## Dataset
 Sample sales data (5 products with units sold and price).